nickdima/redux-react-router-universal-app/README.md

-# Redux & React Router server rendering
+# Redux & React Router universal app

-A simple example for doing data fetching and server side rendering with React Router and Redux
+A simple example for doing data fetching and rendering in a universal (aka isomorphic) app with React Router and Redux.

 ### Setup